To use your own styles, please:

 Off-the-rack clothes cannot compete with handcrafted ones and do not undermine the craftmanship of tailors.
-If anything, they increase appreciation and demand for garments painstakingly fashioned by a professional.
+If anything, they increase appreciation and demand for garments fashioned by a human instead of a machine.

-Like with apparel, AI images cannot match the creativity and flair of images from elite artists.
-Trained eyes can readily spot defects with AI art as they can with off-the-rack clothes, but these flaws are acceptable or even unimportant to normal consumers, even if cringeworthy to experts.
+Like with apparel, AI cannot match the creativity and excellence of artisans.
+Trained eyes can readily spot defects with AI images, but these imperfections are worthy tradeoffs or even unimportant to normal consumers, even if cringeworthy to experts.

 It is a mistake to lump AI images with human images the same way it is to lump machine clothes with human clothes.
 AI images serve a different purpose.
 They are meant to let the masses express imagination and emotions in an affordable way, similar to how machine clothes let the masses dress and express themselves in an affordable way.